harttraveller/firefox-config/README.md

 # firefox-config

-work in progress, will add more detail later
+work in progress, may add setup info later later

 ## using css from